huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 	#[...]
 ```

-4. If the payload is valid, the next step is to create a project on AutoTrain, schedules a fine tuning of the input model (`microsoft/resnet-50` in our example) on the input dataset, and create a discussion on the dataset when it's done!
+4. If the payload is valid, the next step is to create a project on AutoTrain, schedule a fine tuning of the input model (`microsoft/resnet-50` in our example) on the input dataset, and create a discussion on the dataset when it's done!

 ```python
 def schedule_retrain(payload: WebhookPayload):